 In being relevant to Aboriginal people's own needs and interests the dictionaries encourage them to read and learn.

-In 2014 there were at least 2 apps helping to keep Aboriginal languages alive.
+There are several apps helping to keep Aboriginal languages alive.

 Ma Gamilaraay, for the Gamilaraay language of south-east Australia, contains a dictionary of over 2,000 Gamilaraay words, and searches can be made in both English and Gamilaraay.

 The Living Archive of Aboriginal Languages is a digital archive of endangered literature in Australian Aboriginal languages from around the Northern Territory.

 It maintains connections to the people and communities who created the books it collects.
 This will allow for collaborative research work with the Aboriginal authorities and communities.

 There are already hundreds of items in 25 languages from all over the Northern Territory.

 NSW Aboriginal Languages Research and Resource Centre

 NSW is Australia's only state with its own Aboriginal language policy .
 In 2004 it introduced a policy to encourage school students to study an Aboriginal language from Kindergarten to Year 10.